The Shuttered Room

-The Shuttered Room (a.k.a.
-Blood Island) is a 1967 British horror film directed by David Greene and starring Gig Young and Carol Lynley as a couple who move into a house with dark secrets.
-It is based on a short story of the same name by August Derleth, published as a so-called "posthumous collaboration" with H. P. Lovecraft.
-The film has also been re-released under the title Blood Island.
+The Shuttered Room (also known as Blood Island) is a 1967 British horror film directed by David Greene, and starring Gig Young and Carol Lynley.
+It was written by D. B. Ledrov and Nathaniel Tanchuck based on the 1959 short story of the same name by August Derleth, published as a so-called "posthumous collaboration" with H. P. Lovecraft.
+A couple move into a house with dark secrets.

-Although set in the U.S., the film was shot in England, in Kent and Norfolk.

 Plot

 Susannah Kelton, a newly married woman who was raised in foster care in the city, learns that her real parents have died and left their property to her.
 She and her husband Mike travel to the island of Dunwich off the coast of Massachusetts to inspect the property.
 They find a local culture that is clannish, backward and ignorant.
 The few friends whom they make among the locals, including Susannah's aunt Agatha, warn them that the family mill is cursed and urge the Keltons to leave immediately and never look back.

 Refusing to bow to superstition, the couple consider rebuilding the abandoned mill.
 They become the target of a gang of local thugs led by Susannah's lecherous cousin, Ethan.
 Their reign of terror is ended by something still living in the shuttered attic room of the mill, something that caused Susannah to have nightmares as a child.